micheles/papers/PITCHME.md

 **More on h5py/hdf5**

-- in spite of its bugs, h5py is really nice and Pythonic
+- h5py is really nice and Pythonic (but comes with caveats)
 - it makes a lot of sense to serialize Python objects to HDF5
 - it was easy to define a serialization protocol: